DataSystemsGroupUT/PAPyA/docs/Results.md

 <img src="https://github.com/DataSystemsGroupUT/PAPyA/raw/main/figs/replicabilityResult.png"/>
 </p>

-On the example code above, we storage dimension as the pivot point dimension to iterate over the other dimensions (schemas and partition) with csv as the choosen option of storage.
-Replicability has two modes to calculate over, the first one is to calculate from the query rankings while the other one calculates from the average of the single dimensional scores.
-The result is a replicability scores for csv when changing parameters over the other dimensions.
+On the example code above, we used the _storage_ dimension as the pivot point dimension to iterate over the other dimensions (_schemas_ and _partition_) with csv as the choosen option of storage.<br> Replicability has two modes to calculate over, the first one is to calculate from the query rankings while the other one calculates from the average of the single dimensional scores. <br>The result is a replicability scores for csv when changing parameters over the other dimensions.

 The user can plot individual rank scores by calling the plot method from the single dimension class.